xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

 	•	Provisioning simplicity
 	•	Reduced operational complexity

 In this and next few posts we will cover BGP-EVPN configuration, implementation and verification on NCS 5500 Platform using IOS-XR.
-The goal of this series is to provide familiarity to BGP-EVPN from configuration perspective and cover the following use cases.
+The goal of this tutorial is to provide familiarity to BGP-EVPN from configuration perspective and cover the following use cases.

 	•	Configuring BGP EVPN control-plane and ISIS Segment Routing forwarding plane
     •	Configure EVPN based Multi-homing to the Hosts